 Sue: Production notes?
 What the hell are production notes when they’re at home?

-Me: They are basically subtitles for geeks.
-They give lots of fascinating background information on the episode you are watching.
-And if you’re really lucky, they may even make you laugh.
+Me: They’re basically subtitles for geeks.
+They provide fascinating background information on the episode you’re watching.
+And if you’re really lucky, they’ll make you laugh, as well.

-Sue: This is brilliant – everything suddenly makes sense now.
-I always thought it was just Hartnell who took liberties with the script but everyone is at it!
+Sue: This is brilliant – everything makes sense now.
+I always thought it was just Hartnell who took liberties with the script, but everybody is at it!
 The only problem is, I can’t read these and follow the episode at the same time.
-Perhaps we should watch the episodes twice – once with the subtitles off, and again with the subtitles on.
+Perhaps we should watch them twice – once with the subtitles off and once with the subtitles on.

-Sue: Do they have notes like this on every DVD or is this the exception to relieve the boredom of The Space Museum?
+Sue: Do they have notes like this for every DVD, or is this an exception to relieve the boredom of The Space Museum?
 You know, like the Spanish Zarbi?

 Me: Every DVD has them, I believe.
 Some of them are excellent.
-But we can’t watch them all the time – it’s too distracting – we’ll save them for tedious six-parters when we hit part five and nothing happens.
+But we can’t watch them all the time – it’s too distracting – we’ll save them for tedious six-parters when we hit episode five and nothing much is happening.
 Deal?

-Sue: Bloody hell – the vision mixer on this story helped Sylvester McCoy get cast as the Doctor!
+Sue: Bloody hell – the vision mixer on this story helped Sylvester McCoy become the Doctor!
 This is insane!

 Still.
 Not.
 Joking.